-Camberley Chess Club was inaugurated in 1972 on the back of the huge media (chess on television !) interest in the Spassky-Fischer world championship match in Reykjavik, Iceland.
+Camberley Chess Club was reborn (once more) in 1972 on the back of the huge media (chess on television !) interest in the Spassky-Fischer world championship match in Reykjavik, Iceland.

 Anne was a director of BMS Chess Supplies Ltd. which retailed chess books and equipment which the grateful membership purchased !

 Anne passed away on November 22nd, 2014 at a retirement village in Meadow Park, Braintree, Essex.